VitaliyMinenko/hub_statistic/README.md

 }
 ```

-Example of answear by our request.
+Example of response on request.

 ```
 {